shreyashguptas/News_sentiment_correlation_project/README.md

 - **Web Scraping Fragility**: Changes in the layout of news websites can disrupt the scraping functions, necessitating regular updates to the code.
 - **Sentiment Analysis Accuracy**: Financial jargon can complicate the accuracy of sentiment classification.
 - **Resource Intensity**: The process of handling and analyzing large data sets can be computationally demanding.
+- **Code limitations**: Just for the scope of this project the code does not automatically scrapes news articles.
+We used Octoparse which is a tool used to scrape.
+The fetching of news articles and stock prices must be changed to your required date range and requirements.

 ## Future Directions